 A foodie through and through, my love for edible gardening is matched only by my desire to cook and eat my homegrown produce (preferably at a long table lunch laden with bottles of fabulous wine, groaning with delicious food and shared with all my favourite people.)
 But food has slowly begun to mean more to me than just eating well.

-I want to support and contribute to sustainable, ethical and ecological food systems.
+I want to support and contribute to sustainable, ethical and ecological food systems that align with the Slow Food ethos of Good, Clean and Fair.

 More recently, I’ve decided to follow my passions properly and change the direction of my career to focus on the sustainable food industry and how I can contribute to the kind of world I want to live in.
-To that end, I’m taking a big leap and will move my family to Italy for a year so I can undertake a Master in Food Culture, Communication and Marketing at the University of Gastronomic Sciences in Piedmont, Italy in 2019.
+I’m a member of the Slow Food movement and have joined the committee for Slow Food Swan Valley and Eastern Regions, which is the only Slow Food convivium left in WA.
+I will be travelling to Italy in September 2018 with several members of the convivium to attend Terra Madre, the biggest international event dedicated to food.

 I hope you enjoy following the adventure here on Edgefield.